-Figure 6.1.
+Figure 1.
 Diagram showing application of acetone extract to thin-layer chromatography (TLC) strips.

 - 5. While you are waiting for the acetone extract spots to dry, set up five 15-mm diameter test tubes in a test tube rack so that they are completely vertical.
-Add a small squirt of the chromatogram (TLC) solvent to the bottom of each tube.
-The solvent should just barely fill the curved bottom of the tube.
-Try to avoid letting the solvent run down the sides.
+Add a small squirt of the chromatogram solvent to the bottom of each tube.
+The solvent should just fill the curved bottom of the tube.
+Avoid letting the solvent run down the sides.
 If you are not yet ready to insert a TLC strip, stopper the tube. - 6.
 Lower one prepared TLC strip into each tube, being careful not to let it slide down the sides of the tube.
 You may find this easier to do if you hold the top of the strip with forceps.
 Leave the tube in the rack while inserting the strip; if you pick up the tube you risk splashing the solvent over the pigment spots thereby ruining the chromatogram.
 After inserting a strip, stopper the tube gently. - 7.
-When all the chromatograms have been started, watch the different pigments begin to separate as the solvent fronts move up the strips.
-Remove a strip from the tube when the solvent front comes within 1 cm of the top. - 8.
+When all the chromatograms have been started, watch the solvent fronts move and the pigments separate.
+Remove the strips when the solvent front comes to within 1-2 cm of the top. - 8.
 When all the chromatograms are complete, pour all of the solvent from the tubes into the designated chemical waste jar.
 Do not rinse the empty chromatogram tubes with water.
-Leave them upside down in your test tube rack. - 9.
-When directed by your instructor, pour any left over extract from the 10-ml beakers into the chemical waste jar.
-Wash the beakers thoroughly.